codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 $deletedField
 ^^^^^^^^^^^^^

-Specifies which database field should use for soft deletions.
+Specifies which database field to use for soft deletions.
 See :ref:`model-use-soft-deletes`.

 Validation
 ----------